Amanda Anisimova: 2019: First WTA Tour title, French Open semifinals

+2020–21: Two major third rounds

 Anisimova began the year at the Auckland Open, where, after defeating Kateryna Kozlova, Daria Kasatkina, and Eugenie Bouchard, she fell to Serena Williams in the semifinals.

-2022: Wimbledon quarterfinal, second WTA Tour title & back to top 25
+2022: Melbourne title, top 25

-Anisimova started the season at the Melbourne Summer Set 2 and made the final, her first final appearance since 2019.
-She won the title by defeating Aliaksandra Sasnovich.

-At the Australian Open, Anisimova came from a set down and saved two match points in the final set to defeat reigning champion, Naomi Osaka, in three sets in the third round.
+Anisimova started the season at the Melbourne Summer Set 2.
+She made it to the final, her first final appearance since 2019.
+She won her second career singles title by defeating qualifier Aliaksandra Sasnovich in the final.
+At the Australian Open, she stunned 22nd seed, Belinda Bencic, in the second round.
+In the third round, she came from a set down and saved two match points in the final set to upset 2019 and 2021 champion, Naomi Osaka.
 This marked the second time she has beaten a defending champion at a major, having beaten Simona Halep at the 2019 French Open.
-She subsequently lost to world No. 1 and eventual champion, Ash Barty, in the fourth round, in straight sets.
-As a result she moved 19 positions up in the rankings to No. 41 on 31 January 2022.
+She subsequently lost in the fourth round to world No. 1 and eventual champion, Ashleigh Barty.
+As a result, she moved 19 positions up in the rankings to No. 41 on 31 January 2022.

-In Doha, she lost in the second round to Jeļena Ostapenko.

-At the Madrid Open, she reached the quarterfinals defeating two Belarusian players en-route, top-10 player Aryna Sabalenka, her fifth top-10 win and world No. 17, Victoria Azarenka, for the tenth top-20 win of her career.
-In the quarterfinals, she lost to Ekaterina Alexandrova.

-At Wimbledon, she reached quarterfinals at this major for the first time in her career defeating Harmony Tan, but not before defeating 11th seed Coco Gauff in the previous round.
-In the quarter finals, Anisimova lost to Simona Halep in straight sets.
-Anisimova hit 28 unforced errors compared to 6 for Halep.

-At the US Open, Anisimova lost in the first round to Yulia Putintseva, in straight sets, still recovering from a foot injury at the Western & Southern Open.